 }

 Great result!
-Now the block that was hidden away last time has moved to the second line.
-In some situations, a single flex-wrap
+The hidden block has moved to the second line.
+The single flex-wrap

-rule is enough to make flex elements adjust to the screen resolution.
+rule is enough to adjust Flex elements to the screen resolution sometimes.

 property combines three properties: